akester/puppet/README.md

 ## Building

-This container is based on Debian 11 due to compatibility with Puppet's release code.
-At some point, I may port the whole thing to Debian 12 or Alpine.
+This container is built on Alpine, but we use the Debian 12 puppet-bolt debian package.
+We unpack that on our debian host system using `dpkg-deb`, so you'll need that to run the `unpack-puppet.sh` helper.

 The container is built using Packer and has a Makefile, but there's a number of variables set by the CI config to centralize versions of libraries.
 Build locally via: